 imitone is an accessible tool for everyone, with the goal of allowing non-musicians to express their musical ideas on a computer.
 It is designed to be taken in at a glance and approached like a toy, offering everything you need and very little you don't:

 imitone is a virtual MIDI controller.
 All major music software supports MIDI, meaning imitone can be used with nearly any desktop music application or virtual instrument.

 imitone can also direct its MIDI out to a hardware device, making it possible to control analog synthesizers with your voice.

 imitone prime is a full-featured tool for performers, hackers and professionals.
 It offers the full capabilities of imitone's technology, but demands greater technical knowledge to use:

-Note that the current beta version does not yet feature any prime-specific features -- but it will very soon.
 For this reason imitone prime is currently offered at a discount.

 imitone is independent software by Interactopia LLC, a tiny company located in Ames, Iowa.
 We create software for a sense of wonder.